 After I stitched up the quilt for my market booth, I went back to update and rewrite the pattern to include the larger size.
 While I was doing that I figured “what the hey” and went ahead and updated it to include 5 different sizes.

 Quilt Pattern Sizes

 Since the same block is repeated over and over again, it was a no-brainer to increase the size options for it.
 Included in the pattern are layout diagrams and updated fabric yardage requirements for each size.

 One of my favorite parts of this pattern is that it is 10″ stacker (layer cake) friendly!

-If you have enough light/medium/dark fabrics in your pre-cut stack you don’t even need to buy any yardage (other than binding and backing).
-Here’s a small example of one “mocked” up from a variety of prints from my upcoming Fox Farm Line.
-Since each 10″ stacker comes with 42 pieces you should be able to arrange your blocks to make a crib size quilt.
+If you have enough light/medium/dark fabrics in your pre-cut stack, you don’t even need to buy any yardage (other than binding and backing).
+Here’s a small example of one “mocked” up from various prints from my upcoming Fox Farm Line.
+Since each 10″ stacker comes with 42 pieces, you should be able to arrange your blocks to make a crib size quilt.

 It gives you a super scrappy look when you do it this way, but I think it’s kinda fun and a bit different.
 The pattern tells you how many pieces you need of each fabric based on the size of quilt you are making.

 For my quilts, I started with a 10″ stacker of white fabric, then cut the other prints and colors of fabric from yardage.